dsuryd/dotNetify/blog-dev/content/blog/realtime-postgres/index.md

 In other words, it's a way of ensuring copies of the database are always in sync by having the database publish logical data changes in real-time to subscriber nodes.

-A replication subscriber would typically be another database that are serving as a copy of the master, but it's limited to it and could be anything.
+A replication subscriber would typically be another database that is serving as a copy of the master, but it's limited to it and could be anything.
 What if we make that to be a web service?
 The service can then push those changes to multiple clients of a web application so they can always have their data synchronized in real-time.

 There's actually another PostgreSQL feature, the NOTIFY command, that are intended to generate notifications, but we will need to write database triggers for each table we're interested in, and the string payload size has a limit of 8000 bytes.
 Logical replication has no such limit and can listen to all tables in the database, which makes it more scalable.

 So I wrote a small open-source library that combines [dotNetify](https://dotnetify.net) with PostgreSQL logical replication.
-You can use it to build web application with ASP.NET 5 that can react to all the inserts, updates and deletes that any user of the app commits to a PostgreSQL database.
+You can use it to build a web application with ASP.NET 5 that can react to all the inserts, updates, and deletes that any user of the app commits to a PostgreSQL database.

 With this library that I named **DotNetify.Postgres** ([source code](https://github.com/dsuryd/dotNetify/tree/master/DotNetifyLib.Postgres)), your project won't involve polling the database, setting up a complicated pub/sub system, or take much code at all.
 The rest of the blog will take you through building a demo app.

 ## PostgreSQL Setup

-To enable logical replication in your PostgreSQL database, find the postgresql.conf configuration file, change the parameter `wal_level` to _logical_, and both `max_wal_senders` and `max_replication_slots` to at least 1.
+To enable logical replication in your PostgreSQL database, find the _postgresql.conf_ configuration file, change the parameter `wal_level` to _logical_, and both `max_wal_senders` and `max_replication_slots` to at least 1.
 Changes will take effect after the service restarts.

 You can also change them with SQL commands: